How to Set Up Call Forwarding in Australia

 Call forwarding works with most Australian mobile and landline services, but there are specific requirements and restrictions you need to know about.

 The most common use cases are forwarding to answering services, business partners who cover your calls, or second phones.
-Some Australian businesses forward to AI answering services like Trillet ($29/month) to handle qualification and appointment booking automatically.
+Some Australian businesses forward to AI answering services like Trillet ($49/month, 150 minutes included) to handle qualification and appointment booking automatically.

 Understanding Call Forwarding Types